SABCEMM/SABCEMM/README.md

 `./financeSimulation PATH/TO/INPUT_FILE.xml `

-The simulation results will be placed in a folder `output` (relative to the program's working directory).
+The simulation results will be placed in the folder `output` (relative to the program's working directory).

 Some of SABCEMM's features need additional libraries.
 Those features are turned off in CMake by default.
 See the section dependencies for further guidance.